andresviedma/poket/README.md

 # poket
+A bunch of small advanced backend features.
+You might not need them at the beginning, but when you do, you will be able to find them in your poket.

-Small multi-implementation facade utilities around data handling in distributed environments.
+This library provices small multi-implementation facade utilities around data handling in distributed environments.
+Currently it provides utilities for:

-Advanced backend features, always in your poket.

-Currently it provides utilities for: distributed caches and mutex, backend configuration and generic transaction support.
+* distributed caches
+* distributed mutex
+* generic transaction support
+* backend configuration

 ## Table of Contents
 * [The problem](#the-problem)